jfc3/10kapart/ReadMe.md

 ## New Features and Enhancements
 Features:

-* Add more cities and more restaurants.
+* Travel more to be able to add more cities and more restaurants.
 * Break the larger files of ten restaurants or more into multiple files so people don't have to scroll as much to see places to eat for one city or location.
+Maybe make it 25 restaurants so people don't have to load a second page.
-* Possibly add an accessible SVG map of the Unites States that will allow people to see places to eat in those states.
+* Add an accessible SVG map of the Unites States that will allow people to see places to eat in the nearby location.
+* Add a way to check that people are not attempting to change the URL to find palces not listed.
+Most likely to use an ARRAY so we can loop through the list to look for matches.
-* Look into adding social media for at least Twitter and Facebook so people can point their friends to the website.
+* Look into adding social media for at least Twitter and Facebook so people can point their friends to the website or share there information with others.
-* Add Google Analytics to see if the full website is getting any traffic.
+* Add Google Analytics to see if the full website is getting any traffic besides myself.

 Enhancements:

 * Added Boston, MA, to drop down list and created necessary JSON.
 * Added code to check INPUT field for special characters.
+* Added error message for when people submit the FORM without selecting a location.

 ## Installation
 Please have the following installed before running: